Instant Pot (or Slow Cooker) Low-Carb Green Chile Pork Taco Bowl (Video)

 grated Mexican blend cheese

-other taco toppings as desired such as taco sauce, salsa, chopped avocado, chopped tomatoes, etc.
+other taco toppings such as taco sauce, salsa, chopped avocado, chopped tomatoes, etc.

 Trim the pork roast to remove visible fat and any undesirable parts.
 Then cut the meat into thick slices, cutting against the grain so when you shred the pork later you’ll get nice short pieces.
 (Read this post on How to Slice Meat Against the Grain if you’re not sure about that.)